MMS Milk Paint gave this old table, new life!

 No way would I consider sanding this down smooth to paint.

-I wanted that character and age to shine through.
+I wanted that character and age to shine right on through.

 That’s one of the reasons I decided to use MMS Milk Paint (Miss Mustard Seed).

 I wanted more of a “wash” effect, not a thick, goopy painted texture.
 Not that painting something will give it a goopy texture but you know what I mean. ;)